Supply of staff and staff bureaux (VAT Notice 700/34)

 7. Placement of disabled workers under the Sheltered Placement Scheme (or any similar scheme)

-(a) is responsible for paying the worker’s remuneration directly to the worker
+(a) be responsible for paying the worker’s remuneration directly to the worker

-(b) discharges the sponsor’s obligations to pay to any third party PAYE, NICs, pension contributions and similar payments relating to the worker
+(b) discharge the sponsor’s obligations to pay to any third party PAYE, NICs, pension contributions and similar payments relating to the worker

 Your rights and obligations